DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/README.md

 ### What is the distribution of job titles among data professionals?
-The massive majority of people answering the survey were Data analysts ( 250+), followed by students/looking for job(50+) and then Data engineers(25+), Data scientists, Business analysts and then Database Dev.
+The survey reveals a significant predominance of Data Analysts, comprising over 250 respondents, followed by students or those actively seeking jobs in the data domain, totaling 50+.
+Following closely are Data Engineers, Data Scientists, Business Analysts, and Database Developers.

 ![image](https://github.com/DiogoGravanita/Data-Professional-Survey-Data-Cleaning-SQL-Power-BI-Project/assets/163042130/e391612a-e4e5-4841-bb46-e9764428d6c6)